What Is SMS Marketing and Why Should You Use It?

 - Message thoughtfully, carefully, and be precise in your wording.
 Sending a recipient a specific and thorough message, such as “Text YES to subscribe to promotional updates, sales, and discounts” is a more effective text than a generic “Text YES to subscribe” message.

 For any marketer looking to start or expand their use of SMS marketing, reading both the TCPA laws and CTIA best practices is highly encouraged.
+Be sure to check out our guide to understanding SMS compliance to fully understand these important principles.

 How To Obtain Opt-in Confirmation

-So if consent is step one of any SMS marketing strategy, how do you get your customers to opt in?
+So if consent is step one of any SMS strategy, how do you get your customers to opt in?

 There are plenty of creative ways to ask your audience to sign up for texts.
 One of the best ways to obtain consent is to include an opt-in form on your website or other online channels.